Sedona’s Pink Jeep Adventure: Not for Prissies first published in Ladies’ Home Journal, 2011

 Our little lady group erupted into laughter, especially Mary, who was the first to scramble onto the rock to obtain her own hanging pose shot.

-The grand finale of the Pink Tour was seeing the sun setting on the buttes, turning them a blazing, iridescent gold as the chill of evening crept into the jeep.
+The grand finale of the jeep tours Sedona AZ was seeing the sun setting on the buttes, turning them a blazing, iridescent gold as the chill of evening crept into the jeep.
 Words escaped, but I caught the eye of my new friend, Mary.
 Even for a writer, sometimes no words are necessary.

 As the evening wrapped her cold fingers around us, and the smell of dampening earth assailed our nostrils, we reached the end of the Pink Jeep Tour, all of us thoroughly seduced by Sedona’s spell.